finanalyst/raku-pod-render/RenderPod.md

 ```
 In this case the first `object` is rendered with the template `diagram-float-left`, which must exist in the templates Hash, and the second time `object` is rendered with the default template `object`, which also must exist.

+The ability to specify another template for rendering applies to most `Pod::Block::Named`, except for the reserved `TITLE`, `SUBTILE` etc. Care needs to be taken to ensure the template specified can handle the parameters it is given.

 ## Custom Format Code
 This is even easier to handle as all that is needed is to supply a template in the form `format-ß` where **ß** is a unicode character other than the standard codes, viz., **B C E I K L N P T U V X Z**, which are defined in the Pod6 specification.
 Several of the standard codes, such as **L** and **X**, parse the contents, placing all data after `|` in the meta container, and if separated by `;`, meta contains a list of data itmes.